The Kaiser Permanente Bernard J. Tyson School of Medicine strives to provide a world-class education for every one of our students.

 Pasadena hosts the annual Rose Bowl and Rose Parade, with beaches, hiking, and skiing as well as theme parks, concerts, and professional sporting events all nearby.

-As a new medical school, the School has achieved the highest level of accreditation possible at this stage and has been approved to enroll students for the Class of 2024.
+As a new medical school, the Kaiser Permanente Bernard J. Tyson School of Medicine has achieved the highest level of accreditation possible at this stage and has been approved to enroll students for the Class of 2024.

 Kaiser Permanente's approach of integrated care teams brings compassionate, innovative, and affordable health services to more than 12 million people nationwide.